TheGodlyTitan/CQAccountability/README.md

   > "Windows protected your PC – Unknown Publisher"
 - This happens because the `.exe` is not code-signed.
 It is safe to run if downloaded from this repository.
 - To continue: click **More info → Run anyway**.
-- (Optional) Advanced users may run the app with a [self-signed certificate](https://learn.microsoft.com/en-us/windows/win32/seccrypto/signed-code) if they wish to remove the "Unknown publisher" message.

 ### 2. Run from Source
 - Clone or download this repo.